Widget Token

 Best practices

 - Never expose the Shop API Key in the browser.
-That key is server-only and grants far more capabilities than the Widget Token.
+It is server-only and signs every Widget Token.

 - Do not reuse the same Widget Token between Production and Development.
-They are signed with different secrets.
+Your Shop API Key is different per environment.

-wp_options, etc.). - Never log tokens to public logs.
-Treat them as sensitive data.
+appsettings.json,.env,wp-config.php).
+It expires in under a day and your integration breaks on its own. - Never log tokens to public logs.
+Treat them as sensitive data while they live.

 Next reads